Super Bowl XV: Oakland Raiders

 The Raiders' main offensive deep threat was wide receiver Cliff Branch (44 receptions, 858 yards, 7 touchdowns), while wide receiver Bob Chandler contributed 49 receptions for 786 yards and 10 touchdowns.
 Running back Mark van Eeghen was the team's top rusher with 838 yards and 5 touchdowns, while also catching 29 passes for 259 yards.
 Six games into the season, the Raiders made a surprise trade, sending future Hall of Fame tight end Dave Casper to the Houston Oilers for one first round and two second round draft picks.
 Veteran tight end Raymond Chester proved to be a capable starter for the rest of the year, catching 28 passes for 366 yards and 4 touchdowns.
 Halfback Kenny King rushed for 761 yards and catching 22 passes for 145 yards.
 The Raiders also had an outstanding offensive line led by two future Hall of Famers, tackle Art Shell and guard Gene Upshaw.
 Upshaw became the first player to play in three Super Bowls with the same team in three different decades.
 He also played in Super Bowls II (1967) and XI (1976).

 Oakland's defense, anchored by defensive linemen John Matuszak (8 sacks), Cedrick Hardman (9.5 sacks), and Dave Browning (6.5 sacks), led the league in forced turnovers (52) and interceptions (35).
 Defensive back Lester Hayes led the league in interceptions (13) and interception return yards (273), and was the league's Defensive Player of the Year.
 Safety Burgess Owens added three interceptions, returning them for 59 yards and a touchdown.
 The Raiders also had a trio of great linebackers: future Hall of Famer Ted Hendricks (3 interceptions, 4 fumble recoveries, 8.5 sacks) Pro Bowler Rod Martin (3 Interceptions), and standout rookie Matt Millen.

-The Raiders were led by head coach Tom Flores, the first Hispanic coach to win a Super Bowl.
+The Raiders were led by head coach Tom Flores, taking Oakland to the Super Bowl in only his second season.